 When Chen listed the first green dresser, she added potted Monstera leaves, a ceramic bird tchotchke and a wicker lounge chair adorned with a loose-knit blanket to give the photo extra pizzazz.
 Those details are what convinced a pregnant lady to drive more than two hours to pick it up.

 The well-produced product shots double as an effective way to showcase her previous projects on her portfolio website, which brings in more customers.

 Chen even uses her photo-editing chops to profit off of her competition.
 Lots of people sell furniture on Marketplace, but dark and grainy photos abound.
 In an experiment, she edited one local seller’s pictures using Photoshop and sent them over.
 Their furniture started selling faster.

-It was a deal, which sparked a new revenue stream for Chen and yet another moneymaking idea: photography-staging courses on Udemy or Teachable, a perfect mesh of her skills.
+It was a deal that sparked a new revenue stream for Chen and yet another money-making idea: photography-staging courses on Udemy or Teachable, a perfect mesh of her skills.

 Finding a side hustle that you enjoy is the sweet spot.
 Here’s what you need to know to make a profit flipping furniture.

 Do Your Research Before You Start Furniture Flipping

 Investigate what kinds of inexpensive furniture sells well.
 Seriously, few people buy traditional china cabinets anymore.
 Look for mid-century end tables or coffee tables, a classic dining table, or even patio furniture.